annejan/woo_data_playground/README.md

-# Woo data playground Python PDF Utility Scripts
+# Woo Data Playground: Python PDF Utility Scripts

 This repository contains a collection of Python scripts for working with PDF documents.
-Each script is designed to perform specific tasks related to PDF handling, text extraction, and named entity recognition (NER).
+Each script is designed to perform specific tasks related to PDF downloading, text extraction etc.
+Central to its functionalities is the ability to dissect vast PDFs into identifiable sub-documents, using the Table of Contents or specific page regions.
+Additionally, it supports text extraction and provides tools for Named Entity Recognition (NER) to categorize and interpret content.
-Below, you'll find descriptions and usage instructions for each script.
+Further details and instructions for each utility can be found below.

 ## Table of Contents